bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 that the keyword `$ENTRY` must precede the `Go` (or `GO`) program entry point.

 There is a single function Go _sentence_ in the second string.
-A sentence is a rule, which defines how to put up the function value on an argument subset.
+A sentence is a rule, which defines how to put the value of a function in a subset of arguments.
 A function can consist of several sentences, each ends with a `;` sign (a semicolon).
 A semicolon may not be used at the end of the last sentence.

-Any sentence consists of two parts – _the left part, a pattern_, which describes a value subset of the function argument on which the sentence is applied.
-And _the right part, a result_ that describes the function value on the subset.
+Any sentence consists of two parts – _the left part, a pattern_, which describes a value subset of the function argument that the sentence is applied to.
+And _the right part, a result_ that describes the function value in the subset.
 The left and the right parts are divided by `=` (equality) sign.

-Note. _In the future we will consider the extended Refal syntax in which sentence syntax will be more complicated._
+Note. _In the future, we will consider the extended Refal syntax, in which the sentence syntax will be more complicated._

 The sentence in the program `hello.ref` means that it can be applied on an empty function argument only (there is nothing before the equality).
 The `/*